best-of-ai/ai-directories/README.md

 ## S

 - [Stratup.ai](https://stratup.ai/) - AI-Powered Startup Ideas and Tools to Fuel Your Entrepreneurial Journey
+- [Spaces](https://spacesnet.xyz/pages) - Growing directory of the best AI tools and startups on the internet with more than 200K listings.
 - [Spiff.store](http://spiff.store/) - Internet's best database for AI tools.
 Discover top AI websites or submit your own tool for more traffic.

 ## T